ALEZ-DEV/Babylonia-terminal/babylonia_terminal_launcher/README.md

 # How to compile the GUI version

-!! **Disclaimer :** this might not work on your steam deck, a pre-compiled binary or Flatpak version will be distributed in the future !!
+!! **Disclaimer :** this might not work on your steam deck, a Flatpak version is distributed, [see instruction on how to install it!](https://github.com/ALEZ-DEV/Babylonia-terminal/wiki/Installation#installing-via-flatpak)

 ## Requirement

-You need the [base](https://github.com/ALEZ-DEV/Babylonia-terminal?tab=readme-ov-file#requirement) requirement
+You need the [base](https://github.com/ALEZ-DEV/Babylonia-terminal/wiki/Compilation-requirement) requirement
 You will need [Flutter](https://flutter.dev/) in order to compile the GUI version
 Install [Rinf](https://github.com/cunarist/rinf) with **Cargo** :